ministryofjustice/probation-offender-events/README.md

 #### External localstack

-`SNS_PROVIDER=localstack ./gradlew check` will override the default behaviour and will expect localstack to already be started externally.
-In this mode the following services must be started `sqs,sns,es`
+`docker-compose up localstack` will start the required AWS services with localstack `sqs,sns,es`.

-`docker-compose up localstack` will start the required AWS services.
+`SNS_PROVIDER=localstack ./gradlew check` will override the default behaviour and use localstack running in docker.

 ## Regression test